 Based on affordability, elegance, and ease of use – for burial of cremated remains, we have decided to partner with The Living Urn.
 Their product is beautiful, elegant, easy to use, and most affordable (keeping costs down for guests).
 The Living Urn is included when you purchase a burial of cremated remains at Carolina Memorial Sanctuary, so guests are not responsible for acquiring the product in advance or at time of burial.
 See how it works!

 A common question we get when someone has chosen burial of cremated remains is whether the ashes of their pets can be buried with them.
 The answer is YES!
-Based on the amount of additional ashes added (we’ve had multiple pets added to someone’s grave) – we may need to add additional soil amendment, which would be a slight increase in cost.
+Based on the amount of additional ashes added (we’ve had multiple pets added to someone’s grave) – we add the appropriate amount of the Let Your Love Grow amendment, which results in a slight increase in cost.

 What you choose for the final disposition of your body is very personal.
-Burial versus cremation – they each have their pros and cons.
+Burial versus cremation – they each have their pros and cons; cremation is better for the environment than conventional burial, but it does contribute to greenhouse gases, making natural burial the most eco-friendly option.
+There are a lot of factors that go into choosing cremation versus burial (family tradition, cost, spiritual beliefs, etc.), and for some, cremation is what makes the most sense.
 What is important is that you’ve done your research, you know your options, and make the choice that is right for you (and let your loved ones know the choice you’ve made).
 We’re glad that green options for cremated remains exist and that we can support our guests who choose cremation, want a final resting place, and are committed to practices that honor the earth.

 - Soil science related to the human body after death (2016)